Introduction

 Which card is best in rummy?

 Pure sequences are crucial for a valid declaration in rummy, making cards that aid in forming them the most desirable.
-In addition, melding high-value cards such as Aces and face cards into sets or sequences can prove to be strategic since it diminishes penalty points if left unmelded.
+In addition, melding high-value cards such as Aces and face cards into sets or sequences can prove strategic since it diminishes penalty points if left unmelded.

-What is the 13 card game called?
+What is the 13-card game called?

 Conclusion